-This is the webpage for the 2024 IFT6757 Autonomous Vehicles class at l’Université de Montréal which is informally known as “Duckietown”.
+This is the webpage for the 2025 IFT6757 Autonomous Vehicles class at l’Université de Montréal which is informally known as “Duckietown”.

 For students interested in taking the class

-Decisions about admissions will be made following the first class and the successful applicatants will hopefully be notified by Friday Sept.
-6 by email.
+Decisions about admissions will be made following the first class and the successful applicatants will hopefully be notified by the end of day Friday Sept.
+5 by email (there will be no class on Friday Sept.
+5).

 If you are not sure whether or not you would like to take the class I would encourage you to: